Online Links for Practice Resources

 CHORALIA (free)

-These particular MP3 files use a “synthetic voice” which does sound a bit odd, but it means that you can hear each syllable pronounced.
+These particular MP3 files use a “synthetic voice” which sounds a bit odd, but does mean you can hear each syllable pronounced.
 It’s very helpful, though purists may shudder!

 You can choose the Voice with metronome, Emphasised voice with other voices, or All voices.